capsule etymology

 Descendants of -ola

-gale jail
+jail

 Descendants of *kh₂pyéti

-had have haven heaven heavy hello
+have heaven hello